Skip to main content

 Status and visibility

-If the service should appear online, enabling "Online Booking" is not enough on its own.
+If a service should be visible online, it is not enough to turn on "Online Booking".
 Also review the location settings in Online booking.

-Edit a service
+Editing a service

-1. Open the service from Services list.
+1. Open a service from Services list.

 2. Click "Edit service".